 Whatever your intention for preparing cacao you will likely need to melt it into a thick liquid paste, this is best done using a bain marie method (heating a bowl over a pan of hot water on a stove top) as this will allow you to control the temperature gently bring the cacao to melting point, just like chocolate the melting point of cacao is 35-36 degrees celsius so it generally doesn’t take long to melt down.

 From there you’ll have your melted cacao ready to use.
-Pure cacao has a place in far more than ceremonial space, it can be included in any number of daily recipes such as a nourishing morning drink, bliss balls, smoothies, homemade chocolate and even chilli con carne!
+Cacao has a place in far more than ceremonial space, it can be included in any number of daily recipes such as a nourishing morning drink, bliss balls, smoothies, homemade chocolate and even chilli con carne!

-If you’re looking to use your cacao for ceremonial use, traditionally it is served as a warm drink and made by simply watering down the pure melted cacao until it becomes a thick liquid, for 45g of melted cacao this would usually be around 1 cup of water.
+If you’re looking to use your cacao for a cacao ceremony, traditionally it is served as a warm drink and made by simply watering down the pure melted cacao until it becomes a thick liquid, for 45g of melted cacao this would usually be around 1 cup of water.

-A cacao ceremony is a journey held with loving intention in which the spirit of cacao can guide you to open your heart, connect with your inner truth in the rediscovery of the oneness of all beings.
-Cacao ceremonies can take many forms in the modern world, yet the ceremonies' roots are in the shamanic healing indigenous to the land of the plant itself - South America.
+A cacao ceremony is a heart opening journey held with loving intention in which the spirit of cacao connect with your inner truth in the rediscovery of the oneness of all beings.
+Cacao ceremony can take many forms in the modern world, yet the ceremonies' roots are in the shamanic healing indigenous to the land of the plant itself - South America.

-Whatever path the journey takes at the essence of all cacao ceremonies is the intention to give you the space to explore and safely connect to your heart to unfold into the deepest truth of self understanding.
+Whatever path the journey takes at the essence of a cacao ceremony is the intention to give you the space to explore and safely connect to your heart to unfold into the deepest truth of self understanding.

 “TELL ME, WHAT IS IT YOU PLAN TO DO WITH YOUR